natalieagus/50005/docs/NS/03-network-performance.md

 * Gigabit Ethernet (1Gb/s)
 * OC192 (9.95 Gb/s)

+*This capacity of a link (bandwidth) is a **combination** of the physical characteristics of the transmission medium, the technology and standards applied, the quality and configuration of the network equipment, and the environmental conditions in which the network operates.* You will learn more about it if you take a full Networks class, but you can read this [appendix](#factors-affecting-bandwidth) section if you're curious about what factors affect bandwidth.

 We can compute end-to-end throughput based on the <span class="orange-bold">bottleneck</span> link.
 For instance, given the following network topology and bandwidth:

 <img src="{{ site.baseurl }}//docs/NS/images/03-network-performance/2024-04-25-16-35-58.png"  class="center_fifty"/>